 This isn’t normally the main cause of flooding, but it is an important factor to consider.
 Vegetation helps to slow runoff and prevent flooding.
 The plant roots help hold the soil together and create a sort of barrier that helps contain water.
 Areas with sparse vegetation are often the most at risk for flash floods.

 How Do I Handle Water Damage?

 Water damage is no joke… In fact, it can destroy your furniture and cause mold growth which can often result in serious health issues.
-The first step is calling mold removal experts at The CleanUP Guys and assessing the seriousness of the damage.
+The first step is calling mold removal experts and assessing the seriousness of the damage.

 - Category 1 – White Water: If the damage is caused by a dishwasher or burst pipe within your home, the water is categorized as white water.
 White water is less threatening since it doesn’t cause harm to humans if they come in contact with it.

 - Category 2 – Grey Water: If the damage is caused by an overflowing toilet, broken sump pump, or other seepages, it’s categorized as greywater.
 Greywater is contaminated with microorganisms and may cause sickness to humans who come in contact with it.

 - Category 3 – Black Water: If the damage is caused by thick sewage seepage or standing water caused by a natural disaster, it’s categorized as black water.
 Blackwater is the most dangerous since it contains microorganisms and harmful bacteria.
 There are a variety of serious illnesses that can result from contact with black water.

 In the case of flooding due to forces outside of the home, you’re most likely going to be dealing with grey or black water.
 There are certain steps that need to be taken within the first 24 hours after flooding to ensure proper coverage and your own personal safety.